-As the WTC Site is located between the older, dense fabric of the Financial District and the newer, spacious fabric of the World Financial Center and BPC, the streetscape of the WTC can relate to features of both-generous sidewalks with trees and street furniture that are well-defined by significant buildings programmed with active, street-level uses.
-The streetscape would employ unified landscaping, paving, lighting, and furnishings to create a distinctive appearance across the Project Site and define its boundaries, and at the same time would relate to the Memorial design and the urban fabric of Lower Manhattan.
-Where appropriate, street trees would be introduced to create green corridors.
-Across the perimeter of the Project Site, where the new development faces typical city streets, along Vesey, Liberty, Church, Cedar and to some extent West Streets, the streets would be planned as tree-lined streets complementing the planting at existing streets.
-Within the WTC Site, along Fulton and Greenwich Streets, the streetscape would be unique, marking the edges of the Memorial and defined by lighting and street furniture.
+As the WTC Site is located between the older, dense fabric of the Financial District and the newer, spacious fabric of the WFC and BPC, the streetscape of the WTC can relate to features of both.
+The streetscape should employ a unified palette of landscaping, paving, lighting, and furnishings to create a distinctive appearance across the WTC Site, but one that relates to the emerging streetscape of Lower Manhattan.
+Where appropriate, street trees should be introduced to create green corridors.

-Minimum sidewalk widths of 25 feet wherever possible would be maintained for smooth pedestrian traffic flows.
+Minimum sidewalk widths would be maintained for smooth pedestrian traffic flows.
 Street edges would be created that are both visually and physically porous, while respecting the security needs.
-Fulton Street would be developed as a linked series of public open spaces, not as a conventional streetscape.
-Fulton Street west of Greenwich Street would be an extension of the Wedge of Light Plaza, connecting the Memorial, the open spaces along Fulton Street, the Freedom Tower and the World Financial Center.
-The paving treatment would be similar to that of the Wedge of Light Plaza.

-Significant urban vistas would be framed through the orientation of streets, buildings, and landscape elements.
-Visible and convenient connections would be provided between the street and transit concourses below grade.
-Strategies would be developed that meet the criteria for security, but do not impede the movement of pedestrians and the visual continuity of street trees, lighting, and furnishings.
+Fulton Street should be developed as a linked series of public open spaces, not as a conventional streetscape.
+Significant urban vistas should be framed through the thoughtful orientation of streets, buildings and landscape elements.
+Visible and convenient connections should be provided between the street and transit concourses below grade.
+Strategies should be developed that meet the criteria for security, but do not impede the movement of pedestrians and the visual continuity of street trees, lighting, and furnishings.

-Materials for sidewalks and curbs would be durable and dignified.
+Materials for sidewalks and curbs should be durable and dignified.
 Granite curbs and stone unit pavers are recommended.
-Patterns and materials would be carefully coordinated with characteristics for paving in other public open spaces such as Wedge of Light Plaza and September 11 Place.
-Contemporary rather than historic forms and patterns would be used.
-Street lighting and furnishings are important features and would be detailed in a manner consistent with the buildings of the WTC Site.
-Regarding landscaping, street trees would be planted at ground level and in continuous rows.
+Contemporary rather than historic forms and patterns should be used.
+Street lighting and furnishings are important features and should be detailed in a manner consistent with the buildings of the WTC Site.
+Regarding landscaping, street trees should be flush with sidewalks and in continuous rows.
 Spacing of trees would be based on tree species and coordinated with other elements such as lights and furnishings.